SeqWare/seqware/seqware-portal/README.md

 * There is a default admin user setup in the seqware_meta_db.
 The username is 'admin@admin.com' and the password is 'admin'.
-Make sure you update this account in the seqware_meta_db before making your SeqWare Portal publically available.
+Make sure you update this account in the seqware_meta_db before making your SeqWare Portal publicly available.